-1. What’s the Purpose of a Hard Money Loan?
+1. What’s the Purpose of Hard Money Loans for Business?

 One of the main reasons why hard money loans are so popular is because you can close on this type of loan in a shorter amount of time, giving you an opportunity to stay competitive on a property that’s receiving multiple offers.

-2. When Is It a Good Idea to Get a Hard Money Loan?
+2. When Is It a Good Idea to Get Hard Money Loans for Business?

 If you’re house hunting for a property that will serve as your primary residence, and you have a strong history of income, along with good credit and assets to your name, you don’t need a hard loan because you’re likely to get a conventional loan without a problem.